justb3a/processwire-fieldtypeselectrelation/README.md

 ## Usage:

-After installing, you'll have a new "Select" fieldtype that will allow you to define the items you'd like in the drop down depending on another field.
+After installation, you'll have a new "Select" fieldtype that will allow you to define the items you'd like in the drop down depending on another field.

 * Create a new field and assign type **SelectRelation**
 * Click on the **Details** tab, there you find different fields to create your select list